turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 $ heroku open
 {% endterminal %}

 Your browser will pop up, attempt to load the application, and give you an ** Application Error**.
-You haven't acutally deployed the code yet!
+You haven't actually deployed the code yet!

 ## Deploying the Application

-Let's actually get our code running on Heroku.
+Let's get our code running on Heroku.

 ### `git push`